Explore our portfolio

 Looking after the health of service personnel and their families is an integral component of military capability and part of the defence sector’s duty of care to its employees.
 Excellent medical facilities promote individual and collective wellbeing and can provide benefits for the wider community.

-We can help with:Case study: Project Winfra (Wildcat Infrastructure): Medical
+We can help with:Case study: Project Winfra (Wildcat Infrastructure) – medical and dental technical accommodation

 Domain:

-To deliver full operational capability in support of the defence of the realm, strategic decision making, transformational projects and sensitive infrastructure is required to support the security and intelligence agencies of the UK and its allies.
+The security and intelligence agencies of the UK and its allies require strategic decision making, transformational projects and sensitive infrastructure to deliver full operational capability to support the defence of the realm.
 We work with strategic partners and clients to drive change and improvements, including through the development of strategic roadmaps.

 We can help with: